 Serve them warm, or cold, with a scoop of ice cream or on their own.
 Either way, these brownie bars will get you hooked from the first bite!

-Only 9 key ingredients are making this brownie recipe:
+Only 9 key ingredients are required for making these easy tahini brownies:

-- Dry ingredients - They include plain / all-purpose flour, sugar, cocoa powder, salt, walnuts and chocolate.
+- Dry ingredients - These include plain / all-purpose flour, sugar, cocoa powder, salt, walnuts and chocolate.

 - Wet ingredients - You need unsalted butter, tahini and eggs.